AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     qᴺ {A ⇒ B} tᴺ = lam (qᴺ (tᴺ wk (uᴺ (var vz))))
 ~~~

-Here, the `(tᴺ wk)` is essential, but it is far less of an overhead than the `idₑ`-s before.
+Here, the `(tᴺ wk)`{.agda} is essential, but it is far less of an overhead than the `idₑ`-s before.
 Notice that `qᴺ` is *type-directed*, and for each semantic value it is called as many times as there are function arguments in the value's type.
 Of course, `qᴺ` is applied to various sub-terms of a term during normalization (via `uᴺ`), so the overall number of `qᴺ` calls is likely greater than the number of arguments in a term's type.
 Still, it is only to be expected that *normalization* is more costly than standard interpretation, since it does more work. *Evaluation* on its own is no less efficient than standard interpretation, with the current optimized implementation.

 # Discussion and Future Work {#sec:discussion}

-* Technical overhead: Vs big-step, hereditary subst, Coquand, Abel (?)
-* Linecounts vs big-step and hsubst (email C. Coquand to get sources?)
-* Usability as EDSL normalizer

-* Scaling up the technique
-  + With implicit substitution and conversion relation: to System F, probably
+The primary goal of this development was to formalize $\beta\eta$-normalization for STLC as simply and compactly as possible, with the sub-goal of implementing normalization itself in a transparent and efficient manner.
+Overall, these goals are achieved in the main formalization and its two alternate versions as well, with slightly varying trade-offs with respect to the desiderata.
+In particular, our development has the following advantages:

+- Our syntax is conventional and matches the common presentation in pedagogical literature.
+Also, the used metatheory is conservative.
+- The formalization is complete: no postulates (aside from function extensionality) or holes remain.
+- The formalization is compact: not counting the standard library, the main version is roughly 700 lines, while the direct presheaf version is 600 lines.
+- The normalization algorithm is structurally recursive, obviating the need for termination proofs.

+As to possible extensions and improvements to this work, while it seems that the current approach is uniquely well-suited to STLC and its non-polymorphic extensions, there are complications and rough edges when we attempt to scale to more powerful type theories.

+For System $F$ with intrinsic syntax and implicit substitutions, this author has an unpublished mostly-complete formalization of an NbE algorithm [@intrinsic-sysF-nbe], although there are no correctness proofs yet.
+It seems that System $F_{\omega}$ is about as far as we can take intrinsic syntax with implicit substitutions.
+With full dependent types, intrinsic syntax only seems feasible with higher-inductive definitions and explicit substitutions.
+Implicit substitutions remain only feasible with extrinsic syntax.

+Another possible improvement would be proof automation for substitution and embedding laws.
+A significant part of the development is essentially "boilerplate" related to this.
+For extrinsic syntax, there are very powerful automation libraries available in the proof assistant Coq [@needle-knot; @autosubst].
+For intrinsic syntax, automatic generation of substitution lemmas seems more difficult, but even if we prove categorical lemmas by hand, we could still make use of automation for proving ad hoc term equations.
+This seems doable in Agda, although the automation facilities of Agda are not as nearly mature as that of Coq.